ali-pourmoghadam/mini-chat/README.md

 -database which used in mini-chat is nosql-datbase(josn) and there is no need to import or create external database

+# usage :

+-just clone project in xamp htdocs(or root of any web server)

 # steructure :

 1. app (config , request , app)